VHChavesC/VHChavesC-DC-UFSCar-ES2-201902-GrupoVitorChaves/CONTRIBUTING.md

 ## Understanding the basics
-We welcome contributions to JabRef and encourage to create a fork, clone, **create a new branch** (such as `fix-for-issue-121`), **work on the new branch — not master**, and create a pull request.
+We welcome contributions to JabRef and encourage to create a fork, clone, **create a new branch** (such as `fix-for-issue-121`), **work on the new branch - not master**, and create a pull request.
 Be sure to create a **separate branch** for each improvement you implement.
-Take a look at GitHub's excellent [help documentation] for a detailed explanation and the explanation of [Feature Branch Workflow](https://de.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) for the idea behind this kind of development.
+Take a look at GitHub's excellent [help documentation] for a detailed explanation.

 We also have [code howtos](https://github.com/JabRef/jabref/wiki/Code-Howtos) and [guidelines for setting up a local workspace](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace).

+For newcomers, [FLOSS Coach](http://www.flosscoach.com/) might be helpful.
+It contains steps to get started with JabRef development.

-In case you have any question, do not hesitate to write one of our [JabRef developers](https://github.com/orgs/JabRef/teams/developers) an email.
+In case you have any questions, you can use our [developers mailinglist](https://lists.sourceforge.net/lists/listinfo/jabref-devel).
-We should also be online at [gitter](https://gitter.im/JabRef/jabref).

 ## Formal requirements for a pull request
 The main goal of the formal requirements is to provide credit to you and to be able to understand the patch.
+Nevertheless we aim to keep the code consistently formatted, therefore we additionally have a requirement regarding the source formatter.

+### Ensure consistent formatting
+Ensure your code is formatted according the JabRef formatting guidelines.
+When you use Eclipse, the required configuration is generated automatically by `gradlew cleanEclipse eclipse`.
+You can also run `gradlew format` to let the [Gradle Format plugin](https://github.com/youribonnaffe/gradle-format-plugin) do the formatting.

 ### Add your change to CHANGELOG.md
 You should edit the [CHANGELOG.md](CHANGELOG.md) located in the root directory of the JabRef source.
 Add a line with your changes in the appropriate section.

 If you did internal refactorings or improvements not visible to the user (e.g., UI, .bib file), then you don't need to put an entry there.

-#### Key format
-Example: `<kbd>Ctrl</kbd> + <kbd>Enter</kbd>`

-In case you add keys to the changelog, please follow these rules:

-- `<kbd>` tag for each key
-- First letter of key capitalized
-- Combined keys separated by `+`
-- Spaces before and after separator `+`

 ### Author credits